Skip to main content

 At the center of this dynamic is a finely tuned biological system known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This system functions as a continuous feedback loop, a conversation between the brain and the testes designed to maintain equilibrium.
 The hypothalamus, a region in the brain, releases Gonadotropin-Releasing Hormone (GnRH) in rhythmic pulses.

-This signal prompts the to secrete two key messenger hormones ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This signal prompts the pituitary gland to secrete two key messenger hormones ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 LH travels through the bloodstream to the testes, instructing the Leydig cells to produce testosterone.
 FSH acts on the Sertoli cells within the testes, initiating and sustaining the complex process of spermatogenesis, or sperm production.
 The testosterone produced then signals back to the brain, moderating the release of GnRH, LH, and FSH to keep the entire system in balance.

 A hormonal optimization protocol that introduces external testosterone can interrupt the body’s natural signaling for sperm production.